 Some of the causes of underride accidents include when road conditions are poor and visibility is obscured, truck drivers make a lane change when a smaller vehicle is in the lane they are entering or stop suddenly without warning to the vehicles behind them.
 Underride accidents can even take place in multi-car pile-ups when a truck stops one or more smaller vehicles are pushed under the truck by other collisions.

-Atlanta underride truck accident lawyer Charles Scholle and Scholle Law, has the expertise to help your family after a fatal injury and to fight for your rights after a serious truck accident.
-The severity of the injuries and the parties who must be included in the case, require the investigative expertise and experience of underride truck accident lawyer Scholle.
+The Atlanta underride truck accident lawyers of Scholle Law have the expertise to help your family after a fatal injury and to fight for your rights after a serious truck accident.
+The severity of the injuries and the parties who must be included in the case, require the investigative expertise and experience of underride truck accident lawyers at Scholle Law.

 CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR UNDERRIDE TRUCK ACCIDENT WITH CHARLES SCHOLLE at SCHOLLE LAW in metro Atlanta at 770-717-5100 and toll free at 866-972-5287

 Please contact Scholle Law or call toll-free 866-972-5287 or in Atlanta 770-717-5100 to set up a free consultation with no obligation to discuss your underride truck accident.